HoundStir1007/g9-cd-archiver/Pass_the_Baton/Pass_the_Baton/cross_platform_readme.md

 ## Overview
 Pass_the_Baton is a utility that helps document and transition between work sessions.
 This cross-platform version works seamlessly across macOS, Windows, and Linux.

+## New Scroll Format 📜
+The baton.md file now works like a scroll, with new entries added to the top (most recent first):

+- Each run of the script adds a new entry at the TOP of the file
+- All previous entries are preserved in the same file
+- Entries are clearly marked with timestamps and separators
+- This creates a reverse-chronological log of all sessions
+- No separate archive file is needed

 ## How to Run

 ### On macOS/Linux: